Back up the Microsoft Dynamics 365 System

-Microsoft Dynamics CRM Server includes Volume Shadow Copy Service (VSS) support that can be used in conjunction with System Center Data Protection Manager to centrally manage the backup and restore operations for Microsoft Dynamics CRM.
-For more information, see Microsoft Dynamics CRM VSS writer service and Data Protection Manager.
+Microsoft Dynamics 365 Server includes Volume Shadow Copy Service (VSS) support that can be used in conjunction with System Center Data Protection Manager to centrally manage the backup and restore operations for Microsoft Dynamics 365.
+For more information, see Microsoft Dynamics 365 VSS writer service and Data Protection Manager.

 Windows Server Backup in Windows Server 2012 supports external and internal hard disks, optical media drives, removable media drives, and Hyper-V virtual machines for local storage.
 Additionally, Windows Server 2012 supports online backup by using Microsoft Azure Online Backup.
 More information: Azure Backup